SkySchermer/uweclang/Developer Notes.md

     print(arg1, arg2)
 ```

-The value of arg2 is a keyword argument.
+The argument arg2 is a keyword argument.
 Thus we can call the function in multiple ways:

 ```python
 >>> myfunction(5)